THIS IS NOT A LEGAL SURVEY, NOR IS IT INTENDED TO BE OR REPLACE ONE

 Cost to Build a Shed Per Square Foot

-Shed’s come in various sizes, and the cost to build will be relative to the materials and size of the shed.
-A very small garden shed is typically four feet by seven feet (28 square feet), and a larger shed might be twelve feet by sixteen feet (192 square feet).
+Sheds come in various sizes, and the cost will be relative to the materials needed to build the shed.
+For example, a very small garden shed is typically four feet by seven feet (28 square feet).
+On the other end of the spectrum, a larger shed might be twelve feet by sixteen feet (192 square feet).

-The average shed cost per square foot is $15 - $150 per square foot, depending on the fluctuating cost of building materials.
-Storage shed costs tend to vary the most, with some models featuring interior shelving, insulation, and electrical wiring.
+The average DIY shed cost per square foot is $15 - $150 per square foot.
+As mentioned, this depends on the fluctuating cost of building materials.
+Storage DIY shed costs tend to vary the most, with some models featuring interior shelving, insulation, and electrical wiring.

 4 foot x 7 foot